• Skip to primary navigation

 This homemade sauce can be used in so many ways!
 Here are some of my favourites.

-• Dipping Sauce - the easiest way to use this sauce is as a dipping sauce for seafood.
-Serve it with grilled shrimp, pan fried shrimp or baked shrimp, vegan shrimp, cooked crab legs, cooked lobster, or any other cooked seafood.
+• As a dipping sauce - serve it with grilled shrimp, pan fried shrimp, baked shrimp, vegan shrimp, cooked crab legs, cooked lobster, or any other cooked seafood.
 You could also use it as a dipping sauce for vegetables or meats.

-• Marinade - you can use this sauce as a marinade for crab, shrimp, lobster tails, chicken, steak, chicken wings, salmon, corn, other vegetables, and other fish or meats.
+• Marinade - you can use this cajun garlic sauce as a marinade for crab, shrimp, lobster tails, chicken, steak, chicken wings, salmon, corn, other vegetables, and other fish or meats.

 A shrimp being dipped in seafood butter sauce.